Igor-Schukin/opencl-test/README.md

-# Tests and Examples of OpenCL Usage on the RTU HPC Platform
+# Examples of OpenCL Usage on the RTU HPC Platform

 ## OpenCL Verification
 1. Register in the RTU HPC system